nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Additionally, certain command hints could benefit from more clarity on constraints, especially for the `edit` command, which currently does not indicate that the `rn/` and `ra/` flags cannot be used simultaneously.

+#### Proposed Enhancement
-**Proposed Enhancement:** Standardize error message types and improve command hints:
+Standardize error message types and improve command hints:
 - `Incorrect command format` type error messages - Triggered when required flags are missing..
   - Message format: 'Incorrect command format' + command hint.
 - `Invalid flag values` type error messages - Triggered when all necessary flags are present, but one or more flag values are invalid.
   - Message format: Flag-specific error messages + command hint.
 - Clarify edit command hint – Add information on the constraint preventing simultaneous use of rn/ and ra/ flags.

+#### Status
-**Status:** Scheduled for future release as the current error messages are still usable and help guide the user.
+Scheduled for future release as the current error messages are still usable and help guide the user.
 Reason being:
 1. Current error messages adequately inform users.
 However, standardisation will enhance usability by reducing confusion and improving consistency.
 2. The restriction on rn/ and ra/ flags is documented in the user guide, and an error is displayed when both flags are used together, thus users can learn of this constraint through multiple channels.